 “People who happen to be in the area during a sudden cardiac arrest play a critical role in saving lives.
 Their actions can mean the difference between life and death,” says Dr. Koenig.

 At the first sign of a sudden cardiac arrest, call 911.

-Dr. Gerald Koenig is a cardiologist, specializing in interventional cardiology and coronary artery disease, at Henry Ford West Bloomfield Hospital.
+Reviewed by Dr. Gerald Koenig, a cardiologist specializing in interventional cardiology and coronary artery disease at Henry Ford West Bloomfield Hospital.